ZacharySantamaria/team8/README.md

 ### get_valid_moves()

 Method returns an ArrayList of valid Locations that pacman can move to.
-A valid location is an empty location or a location with a cookie
+A valid location is an empty location or a location with a cookie.
+To test this method, we picked a random location from the map and added the valid locations on the map to the ArrayList.
+This ArrayList was compared to the one returned by get valid moves to check their equality.

 ### move()